AdobeDocs/commerce-webapi/src/pages/get-started/soap-web-api-calls.md

 A WSDL file is generated only for services that you request.
 This means that different clients may use different services and therefore use different WSDLs.

-The Magento web [API](https://glossary.magento.com/api) uses WSDL 1.2, which complies with WS-I 2.0 Basic Profile.
+The Adobe Commerce and Magento Open Source web [API](https://glossary.magento.com/api) uses WSDL 1.2, which complies with WS-I 2.0 Basic Profile.

-Each Magento service interface that is part of a [service contract](https://glossary.magento.com/service-contract) is represented as a separate service in the WSDL.
+Each service interface that is part of a [service contract](https://glossary.magento.com/service-contract) is represented as a separate service in the WSDL.

 To consume several services, you must specify them in the WSDL endpoint [URL](https://glossary.magento.com/url).